Richard Cottingham: Early arrests

 Cottingham was arrested on several lesser charges throughout his killing spree.
 Police were not aware of his murders at the time, nor were they aware that a serial killer was active in the New York metropolitan area.
-On October 3, 1969, Cottingham was charged and convicted of drunk driving in New York City and was fined $50.
-On August 21, 1972, he was charged and convicted of shoplifting at a Stern's department store in Paramus, New Jersey, and was sentenced to pay a $50 fine or ten days in jail.
+On October 3, 1969, Cottingham was charged with and convicted of drunk driving in New York City and was fined $50.
+On August 21, 1972, he was charged with and convicted of shoplifting at a Stern's department store in Paramus, New Jersey, and was sentenced to pay a $50 fine or ten days in jail.

 On September 4, 1973, Cottingham was arrested in New York City for robbery, oral sodomy and sexual abuse on the complaint of a prostitute and her pimp.
 Neither complainant appeared in further proceedings, however, and the case was dismissed.
 On March 12, 1974, Cottingham was arrested in New York City for robbery and unlawful imprisonment on the complaint of another prostitute.
 Once again, the victim did not appear in further proceedings and the case was dismissed.